 In the past, I've always liked to save clean-up time by lining the baking pans with aluminum foil.
 However, recently I've discovered that this isn't a good idea as the aluminum can go into the food when cooking as described here.

-So, you may not want to use aluminum foil for this super easy sheet pan chicken dish like I did.
-I’ve now switched to baking my sheet pan dishes in stoneware.
+So, you may not want to use aluminum foil for this super easy one pan chicken and veggies bake like I did.
+I've now switched to baking my sheet pan dishes in stoneware.

 There's a tons of simple sheet pan dinner recipes out there.
 One of the other easy recipes I've tried is shrimp low carb fajitas.